m3dev/gokart/docs/setting_task_parameters.rst

 There are several ways to set task parameters.

-1. Set parameter at command line
+1. Set parameter from command line
 --------------------------------------
 .. code:: sh